Tolfix/dmcd/README.md

 </p>

 # DMCD
-DMCD is being used to auto deploy apps, it uses `hub.docker.com` to know when there is a new image ready to pull, then pulls it and recreats a new container ready for production.
+DMCD is being used to auto deploy apps, it uses a webhook to know when there is a new image ready to pull, then pulls it and recreats a new container ready for production.
+This webhook can be used in [`hub.docker.com`](https://hub.docker.com/), or what suits the best.

 # Installation
 1. Install repo: `git clone https://github.com/Tolfix/dmcd.git`